VictorYCML/VictorYCML/README.md

 ## Hi there 👋
 git gud.
-🔭 I’m currently working on trying to a better person and use more social media.
+<br>🔭 I’m currently working on trying to a better person and use more social media.
-🌱 I’m currently learning how to use git and github, angular and .NET.
+<br>🌱 I’m currently learning how to use git and github, angular and .NET.
-👯 I’m looking to collaborate on challenging projects.
+<br>👯 I’m looking to collaborate on challenging projects.
-🤔 I’m looking for help with better understanding about clean code, better practice and how to do things the right way.
+<br>🤔 I’m looking for help with better understanding about clean code, better practice and how to do things the right way.
-💬 Ask me about what game im good at(none xD).
+<br>💬 Ask me about what game im good at(none xD).
-📫 How to reach me: you can contact me by e-mail: contato@etheralsolutions.com.br 😄 Pronouns: he/him
+<br>📫 How to reach me: you can contact me by e-mail: contato@etheralsolutions.com.br
+<br>😄 Pronouns: he/him
-⚡ Fun fact: i like a lot to play games and learn new things to be independent and do everything by myself.
+<br>⚡ Fun fact: i like a lot to play games and learn new things to be independent and do everything by myself.

 <!--
 **VictorYCML/VictorYCML** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.